-- Q: How many shares of your Series C common stock do you expect to be outstanding following the rights offering? - A: Based on 26,115,357 shares of our Series A common stock, 2,468,518 shares of our Series B common stock and 57,168,131 shares of our Series C common stock estimated to be issued in the Spin-Off (based on the number of shares of Liberty common stock outstanding as of August 31, 2014), and assuming the rights offering is fully subscribed, we would have outstanding approximately 74,318,531 shares of our Series C common stock immediately following the completion of the rights offering. - Q: How might the rights offering affect the trading price of your Series C common stock? - A: We cannot assure you as to how the rights offering will impact the trading price of our Series C common stock.
-Historically, due to the inclusion of a discounted subscription price and the resulting dilution, rights offerings have adversely impacted the trading price of the underlying shares, especially during the period the rights offering remains open. - Q: How do I exercise my Series C Rights? - A: Subscription materials, including rights certificates, will be made available to holders upon the commencement of the rights offering.
-Each holder who wishes to exercise the basic subscription privilege under its Series C Rights should properly complete and sign the applicable rights certificate and deliver the rights certificate together with payment of the subscription price for each share of our Series C common stock subscribed for to the subscription agent before the expiration time.
-Each holder who further wishes to exercise the oversubscription privilege under its rights must also include payment of the subscription price for each share of our Series C common stock subscribed for under the oversubscription privilege.
+Q: How many shares of your Series C common stock do you expect to be outstanding following the rights offering?

+A: Based on [•] shares of our Series A common stock, [•] shares of our Series B common stock and [•] shares of our Series C common stock outstanding on the rights distribution record date, and assuming the rights offering is fully subscribed, we would have outstanding approximately [•] shares of our Series C common stock immediately following the completion of the rights offering.

+Q: How might the rights offering affect the trading price of your Series C common stock?

+A: We cannot assure you as to how the rights offering will impact the trading price of our Series C common stock.
+Historically, due to the inclusion of a discounted subscription price and the resulting dilution, rights offerings have adversely impacted the trading price of the underlying shares, especially during the period the rights offering remains open.

+Q: How do I exercise my Series C Rights?

+A: Subscription materials, including rights certificates, will be made available to holders upon the commencement of the rights offering.
+Each holder who wishes to exercise the basic subscription privilege under its Series C Rights should properly complete and sign the applicable rights certificate and deliver the rights certificate together with payment of the subscription price for each share of our Series C common stock subscribed for to the subscription price for each share of our Series C common tock subscribed for the subscription price for each share of our Series C common stock subscribed for the subscription price for each share of our Series C common stock subscribed for the subscription price for each share of our Series C common stock subscribed for under the oversubscription privilege.
 We recommend that any rightsholder who uses the United States mail to effect delivery to the subscription agent use insured, registered mail with return receipt requested.
-Any holder who cannot deliver its rights certificate to the subscription agent before the expiration time may use the procedures for guaranteed delivery described under the heading "The Rights Offering-Delivery of Subscription Materials and Payment-Guaranteed Delivery Procedures."
+Any holder who cannot deliver is rights certificate to the subscription agent before the expiration time and the heading "The Rights Offering-Delivery of Subscription Materials and Payment-Guaranteed Delivery Procedures."
 We will not pay interest on subscription payments.
-We have provided more detailed instructions on how to exercise the rights under the heading "The Rights Offering" beginning with the section entitled "-Exercising Your Series C Rights," in the rights certificates themselves and in the document entitled "Instructions for Use of Series C Rights Certificates" that accompanies this prospectus. - Q: How may I pay the subscription price? - A: Your cash payment of the subscription price must be made by either check or bank draft drawn upon a U.S. bank or postal, telegraphic or express money order payable to the subscription agent. - Q: What should I do if I want to participate in the rights offering but my shares of Broadband common stock will be held in the name of my broker or a custodian bank on the rights distribution record date? - A: We will ask brokers, dealers and nominees holding shares of our common stock on behalf of other persons to notify these persons of the rights offering.
+We have provided more detailed instructions on how to exercise the rights under the heading "The Rights Offering" beginning with the section entitled "-Exercising Your Series C Rights," in the rights certificates themselves and in the document entitled "Instructions for Use of Series C Rights Certificates" that accompanies this prospectus.

+Q: How may I pay the subscription price?

+- A: Your cash payment of the subscription price must be made by either check or bank draft drawn upon a U.S. bank or postal, telegraphic or express money order payable to the subscription agent. - Q: What should I do if I want to participate in the rights offering but my shares of Broadband common stock will be held in the name of my broker or a custodian bank on the rights distribution record date? - A: We will ask brokers, dealers and nominees holding shares of our common stock on behalf of other persons to notify these persons of the rights offering.
 Any beneficial owner wishing to sell or exercise its Series C Rights will need to have its broker, dealer or nominee act on its behalf.
 Each beneficial owner should complete and return to its broker, dealer or nominee the form entitled "Beneficial Owner Election Form."
 This form will be available with the other subscription materials from brokers, dealers and nominees holding shares of our common stock on behalf of other persons on the rights distribution record date.